 What inspired Stevenson?

-Stevenson, a Scottish novelist, poet, and travel writer, would go on to write other classic novels, such as Strange Case of Dr Jekyll and Mr Hyde and Kidnapped, which both appeared in 1886.
+To begin, Stevenson, a Scottish novelist, poet, and travel writer, would go on to write other classic novels.
+These include Strange Case of Dr Jekyll and Mr Hyde and Kidnapped, which both appeared in 1886.
 His sense of wanderlust seemed pervasive throughout his life, as the title “travel writer” might suggest.

 Additionally, he had a youthful fascination with travel that triggered a lifelong addiction to adventure and exploration (a sort of Ur-Jim Hawkins).
 For instance, in summers “he traveled to France to be around young artists, both writers and painters” when he was away from the university (Biography).
 His interest in travel would go on to influence his later writings, including the novel Treasure Island.

-Moreover, the literature of the 19th century was also filled with romantic ideals, from Daniel Defoe’s Robinson Crusoe, to novels by James Fenimore Cooper.
-These romantic ideals no doubt influenced Stevenson’s feelings toward traveling the world to broaden his horizons.
+Moreover, the literature of the 19th century was also filled with romantic ideals.
+For example, such ideals can be seen in Daniel Defoe’s Robinson Crusoe, to novels by James Fenimore Cooper.
+These romantic ideals no doubt influenced Stevensonโs feelings toward traveling the world to broaden his horizons.

 Novel Background